sanusart/sanusart.com/pages/about.md

 ![sasha](/images/sasha.jpg)

-Although there are a lot of &#8220;we&#8221; and &#8220;us&#8221; on this website as you might notices (or not), Sanus artificium is an one person project.

-My name is Sasha Khamkov (sometimes Alex, Alexander or whatever this [name][1] is aliasing to &#8211; I don&#8217;t mind really).
-I was born November 23th,1980 in former USSR republic of Belarus and at age 11 successfully immigrated to Israel with my family.
+My name is Sasha, I was born November 23th,1980 in former USSR republic of Belarus and at age 11 successfully immigrated to Israel with my family.
 I am older between two brothers.

 At August 28th, 2008 I&#8217;ve married my high-school sweetheart Katy and we both live happily in Jerusalem, Israel.
 At June of 2011 we had addition to our little family &#8211; our wonderful daughter Emily was born.